 Employees who hold more than one intermittent position concurrently shall be eligible to accrue CPTO in only one position.
 Employees should designate a primary employing department in writing with their primary and secondary employing departments and with the Controller's Office.
 If an employee fails to designate a primary employing department, the Controller's Office will designate the first department to hire the employee as the primary employing department.
-Employees may change their designated primary department during the Open Enrollment period of October 1-31.
-If an employee changes departments outside the Open Enrollment period, the Controller's Office will designate the first department to hire the employee as the primary employing department, unless the employee notifies the Controller's Office otherwise within 30 calendar days of the effective date of the change.
+Employees may change their designated primary department during the Open Enrollment period of October 1 - 31.
+If an employee changes department to hire the employee as the primary outside the Open Enrollment period, the Controller's Office will designate the first department and units the first department to hire the employee as the primary employing department to hire the employee as the primary employing department to hire the employee as the primary employing department, unless the employee notifies the Controller's Office otherwise within 30 calendar days of the effective date of the change.
 Employees who are paid per diem or by the session shall not be eligible to accrue CPTO.